Wouter-Bekker-AI/yolov5-dataset-builder/README.md

 Arguments:

---dataset, default='dataset', help='Name of the dataset.'\n
+--dataset, default='dataset', help='Name of the dataset.'
 --dataset_exists, action='store_true', help='Save images to an existing dataset.'
 --duplicates, action='store_true', help='Check for duplicate images.
 Can be slow on big data.'
 --label_img, action='store_true', help='Create a separate folder and label the images.'